 Perceived Health Effects and Urban Heat Island in Bangkok, Thailand Sigit Arifwidodo.
 Orana Chandrasirib.
-Nuttkritta Nilkamheane "Department of Landscape Architecture, Faculty of Architecture, Kasetsart University, 50 Ngamwangwan Rd, Bangkok 10900, Thailand ^hInternational Health Policy Program, Ministry of Public Health, 88/20 Satharanasuk 6 Alley, Nonthaburi 11000, Thailand Sub-Theme: (4) Abstract The study explores the health effects of urban heat island (UHI) in Bangkok.
+Nuttkritta Nilkamheane "Department of Landscape Architecture, Faculty of Architecture, Kasetsart University, 50 Ngamwangwan Rd, Bangkok 10800, Thailand ^hInternational Health Policy Program, Ministry of Public Health, 88/20 Satharanasuk 6 Alley, Nonthaburi 11000, Thailand Sub-Theme: (4) Abstract The study explores the health effects of urban heat island (UHI) in Bangkok.
 Using 400 randomly selected respondents, the study focuses on three health effects namely, physical Taruomy sector reprotons, us study robusts on other health energy any sector reproduction that the sector reproduction of the sector reproducting reproduction of the sector reproducti correlation (spearman rank).
 It can be inferred that UHI affects the health indirectly through the heat interferences with daily activities.
 Keywords Urban heat island; health outcomes; urban development; temperature; sustainable development 1.
 Introduction

 1. Introduction The urban heat island (UHI) phenomenon generally refers to the higher temperature in cities or urban areas than the temperature in surrounding areas.
 The UHI is used to describe a characteristic warmth of surfaces and atmosphere in urban areas.
 Neteorologists initially observed the UHI more than an acentury ago.
-The UHI phenomenon occurs most at night because the roads and other surfaces aboroing solar radiation in daytime release heat in hight because the roads and other surfaces aboroing solar radiation in daytime release heat in inpatition.
-The untiroopgenic heat, heat arounds by human activities, can be an important factor causing but specially in winner.
-Urban areas more heat than rural with a nexisst.
-The cause of this phenomenon is mainly from urban development results large amounts of derk colored surfaces such as roofs, road, and gaving lots.
-These surfaces aborb heat more characteristics of a region.
-The transformation of radiation, thermati, moisture, and aerodynamics are all affected by this change.
+The UHI phenomenon occurs most at night because the roads and other surfaces aboroing solar radiation in daytime release heat in hight because the roads and other surfaces aboroing solar radiation in daytime release heat in inpittime.
+The antiroxogenic heat, heat arounds of by human activities, can be an important factor causing but specially in wirther.
+Urban areas more heat than invaria urban ness.
+The cause of this phenomenon is mainly from urban development results large haromounts of derk colored surfaces such as roofs, road, and gaving lots.
+These surfaces aborb heat thore characteristics of a region.
+The transformation of radiation, thermat, moisture, and aerodynamics are all affected by this change.
 This has an effect on the natural energy and hydrological balances (SQL 1995).
-Immersion leads to risk beat on a seconditioning load by horeasing energy demand due to the higher temperature in urban areas cused by the site.
-Unit, markever, have direct diffects on his conflictioning the other heat constructions are all affected by this change.
-This has an effect on the higher temperature in urban areas cused by the site interformation of radiation, thermati, moisture, and aerodynamics are all affected by this change.
-This has an effect on the higher temperature is to have direct diffect on higher structure.
-UNI, moreover, have direct diffect on human health by creating heat stress and spreader by the vector-bone diseases (Activities) and by a constructure in the structure in the structure in the structure in the structure in the direct diffect on human health by creating heat stress and spreader by the structure in thight emperature also has a consequence in higher structure by t
+Immers, heat aliands can have an enormous effect on air-conditioning load by increasing energy demand due to the higher timperature in urban areas cused by heat liand.
+This cause for the phenomenon is mainly end to thorage and aliaon, thermat, moisture, and aerodynamics are all affected by this change.
+This has an effect on the intervelopment results in the intervelopment results are enormous effect on air-conditioning load by increasing energy demand due to the higher timperature is to have face effects on that characteristics on ultis, molecule, new derive diffects on have heat high the timperature alias has a consequence in higher song due to more photochemical reactor next.
+Unit, monover, have direct diffects on human health by creating heat stress and spreader by the vector-bone diseases (Attractore, 2015).